zavitax/redis-replica-manager-go/README.md

 			fmt.Printf("m1: redundant slots to be removed from local site: %v\n", len(*slots))

 			for _, slotId := range *slots {
-			  // Ask the cluster manager if we are allower to remove a redundant slot
+				// Ask the cluster manager if we are allowed to remove a redundant slot
 				// (if it satisfies minimum replica count on other sites) if allowed, _ := manager.RequestRemoveSlot(ctx, slotId); allowed {
-          // Slot has been approved for removal by the cluster (and has bee removed from the routing table) fmt.Printf("m1: allowed to remove slot from local site: %v\n", allowed) }
+					// Slot has been approved for removal by the cluster (and has bee removed from the routing table)

+					// Only after the cluster approved our request to remove the slot,
+					// we can release resources which were allocated to serve requests for `slotId` fmt.Printf("m1: allowed to remove slot from local site: %v\n", allowed) }
 			}